modernish/modernish/README.md

 [Appendix B](#user-content-appendix-b-regression-test-suite)
 for more information.

-The `--version` option outputs the version of modernish and exits.
+The `--version` and `--help` options output the relative information and exit.

 ### Non-interactive usage examples ###